Exceptions to Export Behavior

 -

 Intrusion policy default variable set—The export package includes a default variable set with custom variables and system-provided variables with user-defined values.
-The import process updates the default variable set on the importing management center with the imported values.
+The import process updates the default variable set on the importing Firewall Management Center with the imported values.
 However, the import process does not delete custom variables not present in the export package.
-The import process also does not revert user-defined values on the importing management center, for values not set in the export package.
-Therefore, an imported intrusion policy may behave differently than expected if the importing management center has differently configured default variables.
+The import process also does not revert user-defined values on the importing Firewall Management Center, for values not set in the export package.
+Therefore, an imported intrusion policy may behave differently than expected if the importing Firewall Management Center has differently configured default variables.

 -

-Custom user objects—If you have created custom user groups or objects in your management center and if such a custom user object is a part of any rule in your access control policy, note that the export file (.sfo) does not carry the user object information and therefore while importing such a policy, any reference to such custom user objects will be removed and will not be imported to the destination management center.
-To avoid detection issues due to the missing user group, add the customized user objects manually to the new management center and re-configure the access control policy after import.
+Custom user objects—If you have created custom user groups or objects in your Firewall Management Center, and if such a custom user object is a part of any rule in your access control policy, note that the export file (.sfo) does not carry the user object information, and therefore while importing such a policy, any reference to such custom user objects will be removed and will not be imported to the destination Firewall Management Center.
+To avoid detection issues due to the missing user group, add the customized user objects manually to the new Firewall Management Center, and re-configure the access control policy after import.